25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

 ---
 title: MongoDB
 description: MongoDB is a cross-platform document-oriented database program.
-Classified as a NoSQL database program.
+Classified as a NoSQL database program
 ---

 # MongoDB

-MongoDB is a _NoSQL_ database, classified as document-oriented database.
+MongoDB is a _NoSQL_ database, classified as document-oriented database

-The word MongoDB is originated from _humongous_.
+> The word MongoDB is originated from _humongous_

 ## Introduction